Stuart McCall: Scunthorpe United

 McCall was appointed manager of League One club Scunthorpe United on 27 August 2018.
 After winning four out of their five games in January 2019, and climbing up the table to 14th position (and out of the relegation zone), McCall won the January 2019 League One Manager of the Month award.
 After this good run, however, the team won only two further matches and had dropped to 18th place when McCall was sacked in March 2019.
 Shortly afterwards, he stated he might not return to management, preferring the coaching side instead, stating: "It's a hard gig.
 I just like working with players, so I'd like to go out on a Monday to Friday or whatever it is and work with players and try and help improve them, put plans in there, formations, etc. And on the Saturday when it comes together – no better feeling."

 In November 2019 he interviewed for the vacant post at Hearts.

 Bradford City (third period as manager)

 On 4 February 2020, McCall was appointed Bradford manager for a third time.
 He left the club on 13 December 2020.

 Blackpool

 McCall joined newly promoted Blackpool, as assistant head coach to Neil Critchley, on 22 July 2021.
 McCall's father played for the club in the 1940s and 1950s, and his sister was born in the town.

 Sheffield United

 On 25 November 2021, McCall left Blackpool to become assistant manager to Paul Heckingbottom at Sheffield United.
 Both Heckingbottom and McCall left the club in December 2023.

 Preston North End

 On 20 August 2024, following Heckingbottom's appointment, McCall was appointed assistant manager at Championship club Preston North End.

+On 13 September 2026, McCall left the club, following the sacking of Paul Heckingbottom.